shahroudy/NTURGB-D/README.md

 * A119.	support somebody with one’s hand (someone is sick, help him to walk).
 * A120. finger-guessing game (playing rock-paper-scissors).

+### Evaluation Protocol of One-Shot Action Recognition on "NTU RGB+D 120"

+In our ["NTU RGB+D 120" dataset paper](https://doi.org/10.1109/TPAMI.2019.2916873), we introduced one-shot action recognition setting, in which the "NTU RGB+D 120" dataset is split to two parts: the auxiliary set and the one-shot evaluation set.
+The auxiliary set contains multiple classes and samples, and these samples can be used for learning.
+The evaluation set consists of novel classes, and one sample from each novel class is picked as the exemplar, while the remaining samples are used to test the recognition performance.

+Auxiliary set:

+Evaluation set:

 ### Citation

 To cite our datasets, please use the following bibtex records: